Oracle Tutorial

 start_position

 is a nonzero integer that specifies where in the string the INSTR() function begins to search.
-The start_position is calculated using characters as defined by input character set.
+The start_position is calculated using characters as defined by the input character set.

 If the start_position is positive, then INSTR() function searches and counts forward from the beginning of the string.
 In case the start_position is negative, the INSTR() function will search and count backward from the end of the string.